 Throw some pomegranate seed for some more flavor.

 I love them with toast on the side.

-Where should I start about this amazing dish?
+Pakauda aka Pakora…. yum yum!
+Where should I start with this amazing dish?
 It is always the main attraction of any party and an outstanding appetizer for every meal.
-This is one of my favorite fried foods and very simple to cook.
-It is extremely popular throughout Nepal and India, where you can find lines everywhere for small food carts with different kinds of pakora.
-Even now, I wander around random streets at night dreaming of the pakora carts from back home.
+This is one of my favorite fried foods and very simple and easy to cook.
+I love, love, love this dish especially when it is raining.
+I don’t know why but it brings back a lot of memories from the past.
+It is extremely popular throughout Nepal and India, where you can find small food carts with different kinds of pakauda like potatoes, eggplant, onion, mix, etc.

-There are a considerable amount ways to make pakoras with many different types of flour but I will be teaching you one of the simplest today.
-I almost forgot, in my opinion the only way to eat pakoras correctly is with my special”gloveda achar” sauce.
-Stay tuned for the recipe.
+There are many ways to make pakauda with many different types of flour but I will be teaching you one of my favorite ways today.
+The best way to eat pakauda is with homemade spicy tomato sauce and not ketchup.

 - White Golden Potato - 3 medium size (350 gm)

 - Red Onion - 1 medium size (220 gm)